parthkulkarni04/classroom-enhancer/README.md

 ## **Getting Started**

-To set up and deploy the Educational Platform locally, follow these steps:
+To set up and deploy  locally, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies listed in the `requirements.txt` file.